arjunmadgavkar/Newly-Remote-Companies/List.md

+# THIS LIST IS NO LONGER BEING MAINTAINED.
+WE'VE CREATED A FAR BETTER WEB APP THAT YOU CAN USE.
+Check out out at https://remote.lifeshack.io.
+If you want weekly updates to this list emailed to your inbox, subscribe [here](http://eepurl.com/g4mVkb).

+# OLD DOCUMENT:

-# Newly-Remote-Companies
+## Newly-Remote-Companies
 This list tracks changes to companies’ remote work policies since the COVID-19 pandemic.
 The aim is to have a single, crowd-sourced source of truth that we can all use.
 You can also view this list on [LifeShack](https://lifeshack.io/remote).

 If you want to add a company to the list, please create a PR with the name of the company, its policy, and a link to the blog post or article that states this information.
 If you're not familiar with Git, then [tweet at me](https://twitter.com/thearjunmad) and I'll create a PR on your behalf.

-If you want weekly updates to this list emailed to your inbox, subscribe [here](http://eepurl.com/g4mVkb).

-## Permanently Remote
+### Permanently Remote
 * [AWeber](https://blog.aweber.com/uncategorized/aweber-is-now-a-remote-first-team.htm)
   * "AWeber’s future starts today, as a remote first company in what is our biggest organizational change in 21 years."
 100+ team taken remote.
 * [Coinbase](https://www.yahoo.com/news/coinbase-announces-plans-remote-first-194736233.html)